Liouville Irregular States of Half-Integer Ranks: Introduction

 It was then demonstrated in \cite{Gaiotto:2012sf, Nishinaka:2019nuy} that, when $n$ is an integer, a power series expression for $|I^{(n)}\rangle$ can be obtained by solving \eqref{eq:diff-eq-int} order by order of $c_n$.

-However, when the rank $r$ is a general half-integer, a similar differential equation for $|I^{(r)}\rangle$ has not been known, and therefore there is no general way to construct the Liouville irregular state $|I^{(r)}\rangle$ for a half-integer $r$.
-This means that the AGT correspondence \eqref{eq:AGT} for $(A_1,D_{\text{odd}})$ and $(A_1,A_{\text{even}})$ have not completely been established.
+However, when the rank $r$ is a general half-integer, similar differential equations for $|I^{(r)}\rangle$ have not been known, and therefore the Liouville irregular state $|I^{(r)}\rangle$ for a general half-integer $r$ is still to be understood.
+This means that the AGT correspondence \eqref{eq:AGT} for $(A_1,D_{\text{odd}})$ and $(A_1,A_{\text{even}})$ has not completely been established.

 Recently, one important progress on this problem has been made in \cite{Poghosyan:2023zvy}, where the authors discovered a remarkable set of differential equations that the rank-$5/2$ irregular state $|I^{(5/2)}\rangle$ satisfies.
 Moreover, it was demonstrated in \cite{Poghosyan:2023zvy} that a power series expression for $|I^{(5/2)}\rangle$ can be obtained by solving these equations.
 It would then be highly desirable to generalize their results to $|I^{(r)}\rangle$ for all half-integers $r$.